waltersamuelhunter/tbcluster-basic-snp/README.md

 snp_mat_for_graph[is.na(snp_mat_for_graph)] <- 10000  # disconnected
 ```

 # 6️⃣ 12-SNP cutoff clustering using igraph

+You can adjust the cutoff value, to change clustering parameters.

 ```
 cutoff <- 12